Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - selector can be assumed to contain exactly a single 1 bit

+### Description

+Selects the value in values which has a bit set to 1 in selector.

 ## ArraySelect statement

 A valid instance of an ArraySelect statement assures that given an input of: